 New to therapy or ready for a fresh start?
 Finding the right fit can make all the difference.

-You might be asking yourself: “Should I do therapy?”
+You might be asking yourself: “Should I/we do therapy?”

 Or perhaps you’ve done therapy in the past and are now looking for something different, or for the right person you trust and connect with.

-I’m a Byron Bay-based psychotherapist and counsellor providing individual therapy for late adolescents and adults.
+I’m a Byron Bay-based psychotherapist and counsellor providing individual and couples therapy.

 What I specialise in